ASBaumgarten/LinuxGamingResources/miscellaneous-en.md

 - [ ] Finalize formatting requirements in formatting.md
 - [ ] Sort all unsort links from miscellaneous-en.md
 - [ ] Clearly lable all applicable sites, programs, and products as Open Source
+- [ ] Mark items as no longer maintained/abandoned if no commits have been in the last year and if no active forks have emerged

 ## Unsorted and Miscellaneous links